taegyoon-kim/nlp_25spring/README.md

     - Suggestions for improvement.
 - The presentation should last up to 15 minutes and will be followed by a 10-minute open discussion led by the presenters.
     - Non-presentings students are required to acively engage in the open disucssion.
+🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (use the **applied_review_discussion** tab).
-- Upload your presentation slides to the **applied_discussion_slides** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).
+📤 Prior to the presentation, upload your presentation slides to the **applied_review_discussion_slides** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).

 ## Methods Tutorial Details

-Students will be responsible for presenting a methods tutorial.
+Students (in groups) will be responsible for presenting a methods tutorial.
 The presentations serve a dual purpose: first, to provide non-presenting students with a hands-on implementation of the techniques covered in the previous week; and second, to offer presenting students an opportunity to apply and adapt those techniques in their own research.

 - Present and demonstrate the implementation of NLP/text-as-data techniques using real data (preferably your own data).
 - Walk the class through the script, explaining each step and ensuring everyone can follow.
+🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (use the **methods_tutorial** tab).
-- Upload yuor tutorial materials (scripts, datasets) prior to the presentation to the **tutorial materials** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).
+📤 Prior to the presentation, upload yuor tutorial materials (scripts, datasets) to the **methods_tutorial_materials** folder [here](https://drive.google.com/drive/folders/1w3xBhbPXvhQsElDQISanHKIz9eRAJSiP?usp=share_link).

 ## Research Paper Details